Our cookies

 A foster carer’s journey

-If you're interested in opening up your home and heart to a foster dog, our Freedom team will take you through the following steps...
+If you're interested in opening up your home and heart to a foster dog, our Freedom team will take you through the following steps:

 Step 1: Application

-Step 2: Home Visit
+Step 2: Home visit

 Following your initial application, we will arrange to visit you at your home.
-Ideally, we would like to meet the whole family together at the visit including any other pets you may have.
+Ideally, we'd like to meet the whole family together at the visit including any other pets you have.
+We'll talk about any existing pets to ensure they will be happy sharing their home with a foster dog too; this will ensure the foster dog is a suitable match for you and your pets.

-At the end of the home visit, we will ask you to sign up to our ‘Volunteer Foster Carer agreement’ which outlines your responsibilities as a foster carer and our obligations to you as a volunteer.
+At the end of the home visit, we will ask you to sign our ‘Volunteer Foster Carer agreement’ which outlines your responsibilities as a foster carer and our obligations to you as a volunteer.

 Step 3: References